Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 By Carl Strohmeyer

-The "Bio-Load" is the nitrogen process that places demand upon the aquarium's filter system.
+The "Bio-Load" is essentially the amount of life existing in an aquarium, pond, etc. and its affect upon the nitrogen process that places demand upon the aquarium's filter system.
 This includes mechanical, chemical, and especially biological filtration.

 This applies to both Salt and Freshwater as well as ponds.